arnavagarr/Spring-Mass-Vehicle-Suspension-Modelling-Project/Quarter Car Model/README.md

   	x’3 = x4
   	x’4 = [1/m]*[ks(x1-x3)+cs(x2-x4)-k1(x3-r)]

-This is a image includes a position of road position against time as well as a graph plot of the velocity and position on both a sprung and unsprung graph against time using the following values:
+This is a image includes a graph of road position against time as well as a graph plot of the velocity and position on both a sprung and unsprung graph against time using the following values:

 	ms(spring mass) = 250
 	mu(unsprung mass) = 80